starsite/FileMaker-Swift/README.md

+_Originally posted Sep 18, 2018.
+I'll update it soon for SDK 18, Swift 5, and Xcode 10.2_

 # SwiftFM
-_Originally posted Sep 18, 2018.
-I'll be updating this soon for the upcoming SDK 18, Swift 5, and Xcode 10.2_

 SwiftFM is a service class for working with the FileMaker Data API.
 Swift 4.2+ and Xcode 9.4+ required.

 - - -